SamuelWithTheCode/SamuelWithTheCode/README.md

-sams the yike and yikes the sam who?
+might learn how to code.

-sam ytike
+i draw images and whatnot

-YEAH!
+sam yike the yikeuel sams yikes the yikk sammys